On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

 What are the rules around rent increases?

-Can my landlord increase my rent by more than what limit allows?
+Can my landlord increase my rent by more than what the limit allows?

-A landlord may apply to the Director of Residential Tenancies to be allowed to raise the rent above the annual limit.
+A landlord may apply to the Director of Residential Tenancies to be allowed to raise the rent above the annual limit if they can show they have increased operating costs or capital expenses.
 If a renter objects to the increase, they may file an objection with the Director.

-Do rent control limits apply when renters change?
+Do rent increase limits apply when renters change?

 If a renter moves out of a unit in a building that has four or more units, the rent charged for the new renter may be increased to the average rent being charged for similar units in the same building if notice is given to the new renters.
 But if a renter moves out of a rental unit in a building that has three units or less, the landlord can increase the rent by any amount that they decide, if they provide notice to the new renters.